dotmpe/chauvet/ReadMe.rst

 These theme files use fonts patched for `Powerline extra symbols` (see `NERD fonts`_).

 See Hacking.rst for current development notes.
+To run all build targets, see the Tools section.

 .. _Powerline extra symbols: https://github.com/ryanoasis/powerline-extra-symbols
 .. _Nerd fonts: https://nerdfonts.com